Skip to main content

 The bootstrap command installs the Package Operator and it's associated Custom Resource Definitions (CRDs).
 By default, the Package Operator is installed in an All-In-One (AIO) configuration.
 This configuration comes bundled with a subset of Flux.
 Glasskube is still compatible with any other GitOps solution, but Flux is a necessary requirement of the Package Operator.

 If you already use Flux in your cluster or want to manage it yourself, first install Flux, and then Glasskube using a slim configuration by running glasskube bootstrap --type=slim.
+To ensure compatibility, please verify that the following flux components are installed in their respective version:

 For more information and command-line options check out glasskube help bootstrap.